 Duration of Service

 A small number of your number may be selected to serve on Grand Jury.
 The Grand Jury is a body of persons sworn to inquire into alleged criminal acts and if appropriate, bring acquisitions (indictments) against suspected criminals.
-The Grand Jury term lasts for one month.
-The grand jury is pulled from the first panel of each month.
+The Grand Jury term is one month.
+The grand jury is pulled from the regular panel.

 Reporting to Court